anabeldorado/anabeldorado.github.io/index.md

   <a href="html_plots/movie_proportions_percentages_actress_by_genre.html">Figure 4</a>
 </div>

 We see that all genres aren’t equal when it comes to the representation of women.
-On one hand we have Action, Western and Drama for which over 50% of movies have less than 25% of women in their casts.
-On the other, three genres seem to do slightly better than the average namely Musical, Adventure and Horror.
+On one hand, we have Action, Western and Drama for which over 50% of movies have less than 25% women in their casts.
+On the other, three genres seem to do slightly better than the average, namely Musical, Adventure and Horror.

 ### Is the age gap even real?
 > Male actors see their careers peak at the age of 46, female actors reach their professional pinnacles at age 30. - TIME magazine 2015[^2]